 Catherine Shea, JD (she, her, hers) is a native of Shreveport, Louisiana.
 She graduated cum laude from Western Kentucky University with a bachelor’s degree in English Literature and received her Juris Doctor from the University of Michigan Law School.
 Currently, Cat is an Assistant Regulation Counsel in the Colorado Supreme Court’s Office of Attorney Regulation Counsel, where she investigates and prosecutes attorney discipline, attorney disability, law examiner, magistrate, and judicial matters at trial and in appellate proceedings.
 She is an active member of the Colorado Women’s Bar Association, the Colorado and Denver Bar Associations, and the Denver GLBT Commission, where she serves as Co-Chair.

-Dr. Anna Wegleitner Dr. Wegleitner grew up in west Texas.
+Dr. Anna Wegleitner (she/her/hers) Dr. Wegleitner grew up in west Texas.
 She attended Baylor University and subsequently obtained her medical degree at the University of Texas Medical School in Houston.
 Residency training then brought her to Denver but Colorado won her heart and she stayed to practice medicine.
-Dr. Wegleitner founded Mountain View Family Medicine in 1992.
+Dr. Wegleitner founded Mountain View Family Medicine in 1992 and has been with Porter Primary Care since 2015.
 She is dedicated to providing individualized attention and a “listening ear” to all patients.
 Dr. Wegleitner has a special interest in the care of transgender individuals, including hormone therapy, disease management and primary care.
 Dr. Wegleitner is an active member of the World Professional Association for Transgender Health (WPATH).